Final-Five Voting

 2. RCV general elections.

 FFV’s power to increase the likelihood that Congress solves problems in the public interest comes from the combination of the two.
 On its own, RCV is dramatically less impactful because it simply doesn’t fix the incentives for problem solving that are created by party primaries.
-As such, Final-Five Voting is not synonymous with ranked-choice voting.
+As such, Final Five Voting is not synonymous with ranked-choice voting.

-Final-Five Voting is not a trojan horse for partisan advantage—its implementation doesn’t benefit one “side” more than the other.
-As Katherine Gehl always says, “Final-Five Voting is not designed to necessarily change who wins.
+Final Five Voting is not a trojan horse for partisan advantage—its implementation doesn’t benefit one “side” more than the other.
+As Katherine Gehl always says, “Final Five Voting is not designed to necessarily change who wins.
 It’s designed to change what the winners have the freedom to do and are incented to do—and on whose behalf they’re doing it.”
-Final-Five Voting will reward candidates and parties that run the best campaigns, appeal to the most voters in the general election (not just to party primary voters as is the case in the current system) and do the better job of governing once in office.
+Final Five Voting will reward candidates and parties that run the best campaigns, appeal to the most voters in the general election (not just to party primary voters as is the case in the current system) and do the better job of governing once in office.
 Surely you think that’s your party.